 Remember - when searching online, you're not searching through original records, you're searching indexes made by people who don't necessarily understand the document they're transcribing.

 Although not common, some people aren't genealogists, they're collectors of data - it doesn't really matter if the data is true, as long as it fits, in it goes!
+Having said that, there are also some excellent trees out there - try and emulate them.

 Remember - confirm with primary sources, confirm with multiple data points, confirm by eliminating other possibilities.